-The Commonwealth of Virginia has established a Housing Policy Framework that includes a number of working committees that actively work to address underserved needs in Virginia.
+The Commonwealth of Virginia has a number of initiatives that focus on economic development and creating vibrant and sustainable communities.
+This includes efforts to expand access to broadband across the state and to improve access to affordable and safe housing.
+The Commonwealth has established a Housing Policy Framework that includes a number of working committees that work to address underserved needs in Virginia.
 These committees are working to improve interagency coordination, to improve service coordination outcomes, and to address barriers.
+These affordable housing efforts are critical to creating vibrant and sustainable communities in Virginia.